admibrill/lingmo-wiki/docs/en/wiki/component-list.md

 This index provides a structured overview of the components of Lingmo OS, organized into categories for easy navigation.
 Each component is linked to its corresponding GitHub repository and includes its path from the manifest.xml.

+To optimize the category organization for the Lingmo OS documentation, we propose the following structure, which is designed to be intuitive and user-friendly, catering to both developers and end-users:

+## Kernel and System Services

+**Introduction:**
+The Kernel and System Services category forms the foundation of Lingmo OS, managing hardware interactions and providing essential services.
+This includes components like the Linux kernel, core system services, and background processes (daemons) that ensure the OS runs smoothly.
+Developers interested in low-level operations, system performance, and core functionality enhancements will find this section crucial.

+   - **linux** (kernel)
+   - **lingmo-core**
+   - **lingmo-daemon**
+   - **lingmo-appmotor**
+   - **lingmo-sddm-theme** (if considered a system service)

+## User Interface

+**Introduction:**
+The User Interface category focuses on the visual and interactive elements that users engage with.
+It includes components such as docks, status bars, themes, and cursor designs.
+These elements contribute to the overall look and feel of the OS, enhancing user experience.
+Both developers looking to customize the interface and users seeking a visually appealing environment will find this section informative.

+   - **lingmo-dock**
+   - **lingmo-statusbar**
+   - **lingmo-cursor-themes**
+   - **lingmo-gtk-themes**
+   - **lingmo-wallpapers**

+## User Applications

+**Introduction:**
+User Applications are the tools that users interact with daily, providing essential functionalities like file management, text editing, and system settings.
+This category includes applications such as calculators, file managers, terminals, and more.
+It is designed to meet the everyday needs of users, while also offering developers insights into how these applications are built and integrated into Lingmo OS.

+   - **lingmo-calculator**
+   - **lingmo-filemanager**
+   - **lingmo-settings**
+   - **lingmo-terminal**
+   - **lingmo-texteditor**
+   - **lingmo-updator**
+   - **lingmo-videoplayer**
+   - **lingmo-launcher**
+   - **lingmo-screenlocker**

+## Development Libraries

+**Introduction:**
+Development Libraries are the building blocks for developers, offering essential functions, styles, and tools to create applications that seamlessly integrate with Lingmo OS.
+Libraries like lib_lingmo, LingmoUI, and others simplify the development process, ensuring consistency and ease of use across applications.
+This section is a must-read for developers aiming to create high-quality, integrated software.

+   - **lib_lingmo**
+   - **LingmoUI**
+   - **lingmo-qt-plugins**
+   - **libqtxdg**

+## System Tools

+**Introduction:**
+System Tools encompass utilities that aid in managing and maintaining Lingmo OS.
+This includes setup tools, screenlockers, and other system-wide utilities.
+Whether you're a power user looking to tweak system settings or a developer automating tasks, this category provides the necessary tools to enhance your experience with Lingmo OS.

+   - **lingmo-first-setup**
+   - **lingmo-ocr**
+   - **lingmo-screenshots** (if tool-related)

+## Build and Configuration

+**Introduction:**
+The Build and Configuration category is dedicated to developers who want to compile and customize Lingmo OS from source.
+It includes build scripts, manifests, and configuration files that allow for tailored OS deployments.
+This section is essential for those who need flexibility in setting up their development environment or customizing the OS to specific requirements.

+   - **LingmoOS** (build configuration)
+   - **manifest**
+   - **lingmo-base-common**
+   - **lingmo-live**

 ## Core Components

 - **lingmo-appmotor**